 The researchers say their work may lead to considerably more compact devices that operate for far longer between battery recharges.
 These include laptop computers, cell phones, and unmanned sensors.
 They add that because the processing costs for these materials are much less than those of traditional semiconductor chips, these new devices should also be inexpensive to produce.

 A goal of the research is to understand how magnetism can be manipulated and modified in hybrid structures of different materials in response to electric fields and optical illumination.
-The magnetic coupling between these materials may occur via magnetic fields, or through the exchange or flow of electron “spin,” the fundamental property of electrons that gives rise to magnetism in materials.
+The magnetic coupling between these materials may occur via magnetic fields, or through the exchange or flow of electron “spin,” the fundamental property of electrons that gives rise to m

 Cannot serve request to /content/nyu/en/about/news-publications/news/2008/april/nyu_physics_part_of_625.html on this server